SAP/jenkins-library/DEVELOPMENT.md

 ### Test pipeline for your fork (Jenkins)

-Piper is ececuting the steps of each stage within an docker container.
-If you want to test your developments you have to ensure they are part of the docker image which is used in your test pipeline.
+Piper is ececuting the steps of each stage within a  container.
+If you want to test your developments you have to ensure they are part of the image which is used in your test pipeline.

 #### Testing Pipeline or Stage Definition changes (Jenkins)